Emergency Messenger

 Message Body supports the use of Chinese characters for email messages only.

 This option allows you to send a voice message.
-See the article Messenger with Voice - Setup and Details for more information about this feature.
+For more information about this feature, see the Messenger with Voice—Setup and Details article.

 Uploaded .wav files are played immediately after the Hello Message specified in the Prompt Preferences.